Find Affordable College Courses

 Education Levels of Pharmaceutics and Drug Design Majors

-During the 2020-2021 academic year, 159 students earned their master's degree in pharmaceutics and drug design.
+During the most recent year for which data is available, 177 people earned their master's degree in pharmaceutics and drug design.
 This earns it the #67 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in pharmaceutics and drug design at each degree level.